 Do you have aspirations of funding your travels through photography?
 Breaking into the freelance photography game can seem like a struggle, but it needn’t be too complicated.
 As far as digital nomad jobs go, travel photography can be immensely rewarding – after all, who wouldn’t want to capture their memories and get paid for it?
-In this article, we’ll give you some tips on how to find remote work as a freelance travel photographer.
+In this article, we’ll give you some tips on how to find a remote photography job.

 The first piece of advice that we’d give to prospective freelance travel photographers is shoot to document.
 Document every little detail.
 You’ll become proficient at identifying scenes and compositions which best tell the stories of the destinations that you visit.
 It goes without saying that to excel at any discipline, you need hours of practice, and travel photography is no different.
 Your photographic prowess is often linked to the hours you put in behind the lens, so as a start, just get out there and shoot.